Chrysanthemum taboo: Public awareness

-In 1988, when Emperor Shōwa was hospitalized, broadcast media tended to voluntarily refrain from airing entertainment programs, and words used in commercials were carefully considered because of the hospitalization.
+In 1988, when Emperor Hirohito was hospitalized, broadcast media tended to voluntarily refrain from airing entertainment programs, and words used in commercials were carefully considered because of the hospitalization.
 Some events and sports festivals were self-regulated for the same reason.
 The British newspaper The Sun wrote "Hell's Waiting for this Truly Evil Emperor" and "Let the Bastard Rot in Hell," and the Daily Star called the Emperor "the sinking sun of evil" and compared him to Adolf Hitler.
 The Ministry of Foreign Affairs complained through the British Embassy in Japan.
 Michio Watanabe, executive politician of the Liberal Democratic Party said that "if a special correspondent stays in Japan, we need to banish them."
-However, when it was reported that his heir, Akihito, was concerned that "the Emperor would not like to see such exaggerated reactions", there was seen a movement of "refraining from self-regulation."
+However, when it was reported that his heir, Akihito, was concerned that "the Emperor would not like to see such exaggerated reactions", media was seen "refraining from self-regulation."

 In 2006, while the birth of Prince Hisahito of Akishino was being celebrated in September, a blog by Hirotada Ototake that cynically criticized the celebration was attacked, and Ototake apologized.
-In October the same year, there was a criticism of a reporter of Mainichi Shimbun who wrote negatively about visits of the Emperor and the Empress to Saga Prefecture.
+In October the same year, there was a criticism of a reporter of the Mainichi Shimbun who wrote negatively about visits of the Emperor and the Empress to Saga Prefecture.
 The criticism occurred mainly on the Internet and was based mainly on the fact that the reporter was a Korean living in Japan.
 The number of criticisms from many organizations made Mainichi Shimbun give the reporter a serious warning.

 In February 2007, Kodansha decided not to publish the book Princess Masako: Prisoner of the Chrysanthemum Throne by Ben Hills in a Japanese translation.
-The Ministry of Foreign Affairs and the Imperial Household Agency complained to Hills, but he responded "no need for apology, it was the Imperial Household Agency that has to apologize to Ms. Masako.
+The Ministry of Foreign Affairs and the Imperial Household Agency complained to Hills, but he responded that there was "no need for apology, it was the Imperial Household Agency that has to apologize to her.
 It is obvious that Japanese government was afraid of criticism from Japanese people."
 Kodansha explained its decision by stating that "the author's attitude is problematic and we can't take responsibility for what might happen due to the publication."
-Hills answered the interview from Mainichi newspaper and said that "it is very disappointing that Kodansha decided not to publish.
+Hills answered the interview from the Mainichi Shimbun and said that "it is very disappointing that Kodansha decided not to publish.
 I am sure that Kodansha gave into the pressure from the Imperial Household Agency, Ministry of Foreign Affairs, and other government offices."
 On August 2, Daisanshokan decided to publish the book and stated that "there is no particular reason for not publishing.
 We will correct dates and simple mistakes and publish a perfect version."